muyangren907/flask_tg/readthedocs/basic/updates.rst

 If a `NewMessage
-<wuyusile.events.newmessage.NewMessage>` event occurs,
+<flask.events.newmessage.NewMessage>` event occurs,
 and ``'hello'`` is in the text of the message, we `reply()
-<wuyusile.tl.custom.message.Message.reply>` to the event
+<flask.tl.custom.message.Message.reply>` to the event
 with a ``'hi!'`` message.

 .. note::